MERLIN: Multimodal Embedding Refinement via LLM-based Iterative Navigation for Text-Video Retrieval-Rerank Pipeline: Prompt Template

 \subsection{Prompts for Human-Simulating Agent}

-As human-simulating agent has two steps for answering to the question regarding ``video in mind'', we have two different settings for each step.
-This method lacks in understanding direction, speed and other temporal knowledge as we dealt in the Limitation.
-However, we experimentally showed that our human-simulating agent is helpful in enriching information.
+As \nj{a} human-simulating agent has two steps for answering \nj{the} question regarding ``video in mind'', we have two different settings for each step.
+This method lacks in understanding direction, speed, and other temporal knowledge as we \nj{discussed in} Limitation.
+However, we experimentally showed that our human-simulating agent \nj{helps enrich} information.